 Your global income includes the gross income of your spouse, assuming you are legally married and not separated.
-An assessment of whether you meet the requirements for quasi-residence is made after you file your duly completed tax return.

 Please note

 The deadline of 31 March of the following year is final.
 Any applications filed after this date will not be considered.